On the Density of Happy Numbers: Preliminaries

-Our main tool will be using theorem (\ref{thm:thm5}) to say that for small $k$, $H(Y_m)$ and $H(Y_{m+k})$ have essentially the same distribution only shifted by a factor of $\mu k$.
-Thus as $m$ varies, the distributions of the $H(Y_m)$ should uniformly cover (with small error) the interval $I$.
-This argument will not work immediately, as the fuzzy term in the local limit law prevents us from obtaining explicit bounds on the error (and any explicit bounds seem unsatisfactory for our purposes).
+We will use Theorem \ref{thm:thm5} to show that, for small $k$, $H(Y_m)$ and $H(Y_{m+k})$ have essentially the same distribution only shifted by a factor of $\mu k$.
+Thus, as $k$ varies, the distributions $H(Y_{m+k})$ should uniformly cover the interval $I$.
+It is crucial here to use the fact that $H(Y_m)$ is locally normal, otherwise the proof will fail.
+For example, suppose all the happy numbers in $I$ are odd.
+In this case, if $H(Y_m)$ is not locally normal and instead is supported on the even numbers for all $m$, then every shift $H(Y_{m+k})$ will miss all of the happy numbers in $I$.

+Unfortunately, the fuzzy term in the local limit law prevents us from obtaining explicit bounds on the error (and any explicit bounds seem unsatisfactory for our purposes).
 Section 3 adds a necessary step, which is to construct an interval within $[b^{n-1},b^n]$ with high type-$C$ density for $n$ arbitrarily large.
-The main result is presented in section 4, the proof uses the local limit law with the result from section 3.
+The trick is to consider intervals of the form $I_k :=[1^k 0^{n-k}, 1^k 0^{m} (b-1)^{n-k-m}]$ (here $1^k$ denotes $k$ consecutive 1's).
+This solves the issue where $H(Y_m)$ and $H(Y_{m+k})$ are not exact shifts of each other, as the distributions induced by the $I_k$ \emph{are} exact shifts under the image of $H$.
+These distributions will uniformly cover the base interval $I$ with much better provable bounds.
+The main result is presented in Section 4, the proof uses the local limit law with the result from Section 3.